dostuffthatmatters/IN8011-WS20/slides/src/tutorial-02/IN8011-T02-moritz-makowski.md

 Source: [Data Types @ Wikipedia](https://en.wikipedia.org/wiki/Data_type)

-So every data point can be stored and interpreted in different ways.
+So every data element can be stored and interpreted in different ways.

 ---